 - Why not do all of the 3,000 VAMs?

 Most of the VAMs are not significant and do not bring a premium over the common variety.
 The varieties that PCGS will do have been identified by variety collectors as worthy of specific recognition.
-They are listed in: The Top 100 Morgan Dollar Varieties: The VAM Keys; SSDC Official Guide to the Hot 50 Morgan Dollar Varieties; The Official Guide to the Top 50 Peace Dollars; The 1878 Morgan Dollar 8-TF Attribution Guide; and the VAM book, Comprehensive Catalog and Encyclopedia of Morgan and Peace Dollars.
+They are listed in: The Top 100 Morgan Dollar Varieties: The VAM Keys; SSDC Official Guide to the Hot 50 Morgan Dollar Varieties; The Official Guide to the Top 50 Peace Dollars; The 1878 Morgan Dollar 8-TF Attribution Guide; The VAM book, Comprehensive Catalog and Encyclopedia of Morgan and Peace Dollars; and The Official Guide to The Morgan Dollar Hit List 40..

 - What does the service cost?

-The cost is $24 added to the level of service utilized.
-For example, if you chose a Regular service level ($30/coin) plus variety attribution, your grading fees would come to $54.
+The cost is $18 added to the level of service utilized.
+For example, if you chose a Regular service level ($32/coin) plus variety attribution, your grading fees would come to $50.
 Crossover submissions are acceptable.
 Show Service is not available.
-To add a variety to an already graded PCGS coin, the cost is $24 plus the corresponding reholder fee if the customer is not requesting a grading service level.
+To add a variety to an already graded PCGS coin, the cost is $18 plus the corresponding reholder fee if the customer is not requesting a grading service level.
 The same fees apply to dealers adding this service to their orders.

-- May I mix Varieties with non-varieties on my PCGS submittal?
+- May I mix Varieties with non-varieties on my PCGS submission?

 Yes.
-On the submission form, indicate under the variety column for each specific coin the variety being requested.
+On the submission form under the variety column, indicate the specific coin variety being requested for each coin and check off the variety box provided.
 Reference question five above for further details in calculating cost per coin.

 - Is the Variety Attribution guaranteed?

-- What are the turnaround times on Variety submittals?
+- What are the turnaround times on Variety submissions?

-In general, add 3-5 days to the turnaround times for service levels associated with Variety submittals.
+In general, add 3-5 business days to the Service Level turnaround time.
 Certain varieties may require consultation with outside experts, in which case turnaround times may be longer.
 However, PCGS makes every effort to expedite your order in such cases.

-- Who can submit coins in the Variety Program?
+- Who can submit coins for the Variety Program?

 PCGS Collectors Club members and PCGS Authorized Dealers can submit coins to PCGS under the Variety Program.